Examples of Unilateral Contracts

 Because a unilateral contract has no validity until one party completes a task, legal contestation usually takes the form of the giving party not paying the agreed sum.
 A contract breach would then be based on the clarity of the agreement, and whether one party can prove that the task was completed.

-- Note: Not all promises can create a unilateral agreement.
+Note that not all promises can create a unilateral agreement.

 Unilateral Agreement Stipulations